jamesdolezal/biscuit/README.md

 - Whole-slide images for training and validation

 Please refer to our [Installation instructions](https://slideflow.dev/installation.html) for a guide to installing Slideflow and its preqrequisites.

+_**Note**: At the time of manuscript submission, Slideflow 1.1 has not been fully released.
+Please install and use Version 1.1 release candidate 1 (1.1rc1)._

 # Reproducing Results